Giorgi ends teenager McNally's run in DC semi-finals

 Kalinskaya's loss ended Russia's bid for a third consecutive title in the U.S. capital as Ekaterina Makarova and Svetlana Kuznetsova had won the previous two tournaments.

-(Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Christian Radnedge)
+(Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Christian Radnedge and Pritha Sarkar)